This tutorial demonstrates how to track changes in Excel and Google Sheets.

 Track Changes in Excel has been replaced with a feature called co-authoring, which is a replacement for shared workbooks.
-However, you can still use the old Track Changes and shared workbooks feature in Excel 365; just unhide the feature to do so.
+However, you can still use the old Track Changes and shared workbooks feature in Excel 365; just unhide the command to do so.

 Tracking Changes in Excel

-5. Then in the dialog box, make sure that “Track changes while editing.
-This also shares your workbook.” is checked.
+- Then in the dialog box, tick Track changes while editing.
+This also shares your workbook.

-Accepting or Rejecting Changes
+Accept or Reject Changes

 Turn Off Track Changes

-How to Track Changes in Google Sheets
+Track Changes in Google Sheets